oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-dev-agility.md

    ![Check PMON Database process status](./images/check-pmon-up.png "check PMON Database process status")
    ![Check Database Listener process status](./images/check-dblistner-service-up.png "Check database listener process status")

-If all expected processes are shown in your output as seen above, then your environment is ready for the next task.
-If any of the processes are not running, then please the followinyou may use the following commands to manage the Database and Listener processes.
+If all expected processes are shown in your output as seen above, then your environment is ready for running the workshop tasks.
+If any of the processes are not running, then please refer to the following manage the Database and Listener processes:

 [Managing the Workshop Database Processes](../initialize-environment/initialize-environment.md)